What to Drink and Eat in Taiwan

 What to eat in Taiwan #7

-Although this is not featured in the video, hot pot, a DIY soup station, is a fun way to spend an evening in Taipei.
+Although this is not featured in our video on what to eat in Taiwan, hot pot, a DIY soup station, is a fun way to spend an evening in Taipei.
 In Taiwan, hot pot is taken very seriously and can be upwards of a two-hour affair.
-If you don’t know what hot pot is, you are not alone.
 Hot Pot is a traditional style of dining that allows you to build and cook your own soup.
 First, you pick your style of broth or broths, ranging in spice level.
 Next, you pick your (raw) meat and a variety of vegetables.
 They bring a soup pot to the table so you can plop your meat and veggies into it and cook your own soup.
 This unique experience makes the Hot Pot a must-eat in Taipei.
 Since we can’t always eat in Taipei, there are a few locations around San Francisco that offer this type of experience, our favorite is Boiling Hot Pot on Geary.

 Watch this Video on 5 Things to Eat in Taiwan!